cpmech/cpp-grid-search/README.md

 ## Delaunay triangulation

 In 2D, Delaunay triangulation is performed using the fantastic [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).
-In 3D, the Delaunay tetrahedralization is performed with TetGen (and old version).
+In 3D, the Delaunay tetrahedralization is performed with an old version of Tetgen: [Tetgen (1.4)](http://tetgen.org/).

 Given a "cloud" of points: